How To Monitor Your GPU Temperature

 Even if you’re playing a game with higher-quality graphics for a longer period of time, it could place a strain on the GPU.
 This, in turn, can lead to more severe problems.

 The key here is knowing how well your graphics card can handle the load.
-In many situations, your GPU will fulfill the minimum system requirements or even recommended system requirements but might still have trouble running the game at higher graphical settings for a few hours.
+In many situations, your GPU will fulfill the minimum system requirements or even suggested system requirements but might still have trouble running the game at improved graphical settings for a few hours.

 Related:How To Check If Your PC Can Run A PC Game